AlperenAkkuncu/PlainDAQ/README.md

 # PlainDAQ
-An Open Source DAQ module for Raspberry Pi Pico
+PlainDAQ is a module that turns your Raspberry Pi Pico into a simple, precision 4-channel oscilloscope and a single channel function generator.
+Optionally it can also include a Wi-Fi module to add wireless capability to Raspberry Pi Pico modules.

-PlainDAQ is a simple, yet useful DAQ module for your Raspberry Pi Pico.
-It's got 4 analog inputs, a single analog output channel.
-It can also output ±5V to power external curcuitry that needs symetrical power supply.
-It optionally includes a simple UART-to-BLE module for wireless connectivity.
+To put it other words, PlainDAQ is a simple, useful tool to add basic precision analog functionality to your Raspberry Pi Pico board.
+It has a precision, low-noise, low-drift 12-bit 500kSPS/s ADC, sampling 4-channels and supporting 3 ranges (±1V, ±2V, ±4V).
+It also has a 10-bit DAC which helps create analog outputs and waveforms and it has a single range of ±4V.

 Short List of features: